ig248/reversi/README.md

 6 . . . . . . . .
 7 . . . . . . . .
 ```
+Black and White stones may look flipped depending on the terminal (or jupyter) colour scheme.

 ## Future plans
 See [ToDo.md](ToDo.md)